-Transaction with Treasury Metals
+Transaction with Treasury Metals Inc.

-On June 3, 2020, First Mining entered into a definitive share purchase agreement with Treasury Metals, pursuant to which Treasury Metals will acquire all of the issued and outstanding shares of Tamaka.
-Under the terms of the Share Purchase Agreement, upon closing First Mining will receive total consideration comprised of (i) 130 million common shares of Treasury Metals; (ii) 35 million TML Warrants with an exercise price of \$0.50 for a 3-year term; (iii) a 1.5% NSR royalty on Goldlund (0.5% of which can be bought back by Treasury Metals for \$5 million in cash); and (iv) milestone payments totaling \$5 million, payable in cash, on certain key advancements at Goldlund.
-Upon closing First Mining will hold approximately 40% of the issued and outstanding shares of Treasury Metals (on an undiluted basis) and will also have the right to appoint three nominees to the board of directors of Treasury Metals.
+On August 7, 2020, First Mining completed its transaction with Treasury Metals, pursuant to which Treasury Metals acquired all of the issued and outstanding shares of Tamaka.
+Under the terms of the Share Purchase Agreement, First Mining received total consideration comprised of (i) 43.33 million common shares of Treasury Metals; (ii) 11.67 million Treasury Metals Warrants with an exercise price of \$1.50 for a 3-year term; (iii) a 1.5% NSR royalty on Goldlund Gold Project (0.5% of which can be bought back by Treasury Metals for \$5 million in cash); and (iv) the right to certain contingent milestone payments totaling \$5 million, payable in cash, on certain key advancements at Goldlund Gold Project.

-Details of the milestone payments are as follows:
+Details of the contingent milestone payments are as follows: